 olfram fragments this encounter.
-He gives this cousin
+He gives this cousin the name,

-her before he arrives at the Grail Castle, as well as after.
+he arrives at the Grail Castle, as well as after.
 She reveals to him his true name.

 'Upon my word, you are Parzival!' said she of the red lips.
 'Your name means, pierce-through-the-heart.'
 In Wolfram's poem, the